PROLOGUE

 “Have a safe journey home,” he said, stepping off the moonlit porch.
 “I’m praying for you.”

-I turned to wave goodbye, but he’d vanished like a dream within a dream.
+I turned to wave goodbye, but like a dream within a dream, he’d vanished.

 7. Return to Texas

-NAUSEATED BY DIESEL FUEL, I boarded the late-night Greyhound destined for Beaumont.
-Hugging my bag in the crowded aisle, a large dark woman, old like Mammaw, motioned to the empty seat beside her.
-Her soft eyes and wrinkled face comforted me on the pitch-black roads of southern Louisiana.
+Nauseated by diesel fuel, I boarded the late-night Greyhound destined for Beaumont.
+Hugging my bag in the crowded aisle, a large dark woman motioned to the empty seat beside her.
+Her soft eyes comforted me on the pitch-black roads of southern Louisiana.

-The Beaumont station deserted at four in the morning, I arrived to more nauseating fumes and broken promises.
-Uncle Wendell, a no-show, I took a cab to his apartment to find the front door wide open and all the lights turned on.
-Waiting for someone to come home, I sat on the landing in a plaid, plastic-webbed lawn chair.
+At four in the morning.
+I arrived at the deserted Beaumont station to more nauseating fumes and broken promises.
+Uncle Wendell, a no-show, I took a cab to his apartment to find the front door wide open, and all the lights turned on.
+I sat on the landing in a plaid, plastic-webbed lawn chair.

-Two men in gray suits loomed over me, one, nudging my shoulder.
-Awakened, blinded by the sun.
+Awakened, blinded by the sun, two men in gray suits loomed over me, nudging my shoulder.
 “Detectives, ma’am.
 Beaumont police,” the taller man said, flashing his badge in my face.
 “Ya’ Wendell Young’s niece?”

 I nodded.